pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 ## Connect to the TiDB cluster

 There can be a small delay between the pod being up and running, and the service being available.
-You can view the service status with the following command:
+You can view the service status using the following command:

 {{< copyable "shell-regular" >}}